RitikTiwari7379/My-Backend-Learning-Projects/README.md

 ## 📂 Repository Structure

 The repository is organized into separate directories for each project.
-Each project contains its own backend server.
+Each project contains its own backend server and a corresponding frontend.

 /My-Backend-Learning-Projects
-|
-|-- project1-Todo-App/
+├── 📝 project1-Todo-App/
-|   |-- Todo-Backend/
-|   |-- Todo-Frontend/
-|
+│   ├── 🚀 Todo-Backend/
+│   └── 💻 Todo-Frontend/
-|-- project2-Blog-App/
+├── 📖 project2-Blog-App/
-|   |-- Blog-Backend/
-|   |-- Blog-Frontend/
-|
+│   ├── 🚀 Blog-Backend/
+│   └── 💻 Blog-Frontend/
-|-- README.md
+└── 📄 README.md

 ---